mikeapmap/exercize/file.md

-Git and Github are used for verion control
+Git and Github are used for verion controls!!!

-Git manages your files
+Git manages your files (no merge)

 GitHub HOSTS your files